openfans-community-offical/Debian-Pi-Aarch64/README.md

 This system is completely different from any systems we released before (also including the previous 64-bit Debian we published), we have all built from zero-os baseline this time and built a new automatic compilation and packaging, the testing system in our lab.
 We also redefined the packaging process and adjust all the relevant configurations, make a lot of modifications, adjustments and optimizations for the system, fixed a lot of bugs of the kernel.
 A lot of new features have been added, especially with the support for the hardware KVM virtualization acceleration and optimization for Docker features tuning.

-**We have specifically redefined and optimized our own cross compiler chain-tool and compiler for rebuild the base kernel and modules of Raspberry Pi when we were publishing the version 2.0 what is more greatly optimized and improved compiler faster and efficiency (About cross compiler chain-tool and compiler, you can refer to Huawei's Ark compiler, they have the same effect, our compiler is optimized for basic compilation tools such as C, C++, G++, ASM, NM, ld, CMAKE, and Glib, etc., Specifically target the raspberry-based hardware, ARM aarch64 A53 and ARM-v8a A72 and also including instruction set of hardware, etc.)**
+**We have specifically redefined and optimized our own cross compiler chain-tool and compiler for rebuild the base kernel and modules of Raspberry Pi when we were publishing the version 2.0 what is more greatly optimized and improved compiler faster and efficiency (About cross compiler chain-tool and compiler, you can refer to Huawei's Ark compiler, they have the same effect, our compiler is optimized for basic compilation tools such as C, C++, G++, ASM, NM, ld, CMAKE, and Glib, etc., Specifically target the raspberry-based hardware, ARM aarch64 A53 and ARM-v8a A72 and also including instructions set of hardware, etc.)**

 On June 20, 2019, the Raspberry Pi foundation released the new fourth-generation single-board machine "Raspberry Pi 4B".
 We got the 4th-generation 4G version from the Raspberry Pi official Cambridge Global Store for the first time.